Health Information Systems

 Bachelor of Arts: Interdisciplinary Studies, concentration in health information systems

-Offered jointly through the University of Maine at Farmington (UMF) Business Economics, Computer Science, and Community Health Education departments, the new interdisciplinary concentration in Health Informations Systems combines core courses in all three academic areas, plus new courses that have been developed specifically for this innovative program.
+The UMF interdisciplinary concentration in Health Information Systems is offered jointly through the departments of Business Economics, Computer Science, and Community Health Education, combining core courses in all three academic areas as well as new courses that have been developed specifically for this innovative program.

-This new academic offering is ideal for those who want to work for state / local public health agencies, managed care organizations, pharmaceutical companies, international health agencies, federal health programs, physicians / other healthcare providers, or work as IT professionals in jobs such as:
+This new academic offering is ideal for those who want to work for state or local public health agencies, managed care organizations, pharmaceutical companies, international health agencies, federal health programs, healthcare providers, or work as IT professionals in jobs such as:

 - Project Manager

 - Information Systems Analyst

 - Clinical Application Manager